SH20RAJ/sequence-game/README.md

 7. Open [http://localhost:3000](http://localhost:3000) in your browser.

+### Sharing with Your Partner

+To play with your partner:

+1. Make sure you're both on the same network
+2. Find your computer's local IP address
+3. Share the URL with your partner: `http://YOUR_IP_ADDRESS:3000`
+4. Create a room and share the room code with your partner
+5. Your partner can join using the room code

 ## How to Play

-1. Create a room or join an existing room with a room code.
+1. **Create a Room**: The first player creates a room and gets a room code
-2. Wait for another player to join.
+2. **Share the Code**: Share the room code with your partner using the copy or share buttons
+3. **Join the Room**: Your partner joins using the room code
-3. The host can start the game once two players have joined.
+4. **Start the Game**: Once both players are in, the host can start the game
-4. Take turns playing cards from your hand to place chips on the board.
+5. **Take Turns**: Players take turns placing chips on the board by playing cards from their hand
-5. Form sequences of 5 chips in a row to win!
+6. **Form Sequences**: The goal is to form sequences of 5 chips in a row (horizontally, vertically, or diagonally)
+7. **Win the Game**: The first player to form 2 sequences wins!

+## Troubleshooting

+If you encounter any issues:

+- **Connection Errors**: Make sure both players are on the same network
+- **Loading Issues**: Try refreshing the page
+- **Game Not Starting**: Make sure both players have joined the room
+- **Card Images Not Showing**: Run `npm run generate-cards` to create the card images

 ## Technologies Used